Pendle witches: Modern interpretation

 It has been estimated that all the English witch trials between the early 15th and early 18th centuries resulted in fewer than 500 executions, so this one series of trials in July and August 1612 accounts for more than two per cent of that total.
 Court records show that Lancashire was unusual in the north of England for the frequency of its witch trials.
 Neighbouring Cheshire, for instance, also suffered from economic problems and religious activists, but there only 47 people were indicted for causing harm by witchcraft between 1589 and 1675, of whom 11 were found guilty.

 Pendle was part of the parish of Whalley, an area covering 180 sqmi, too large to be effective in preaching and teaching the doctrines of the Church of England: both the survival of Catholicism and the upsurge of witchcraft in Lancashire have been attributed to its over-stretched parochial structure.
-Until its dissolution, the spiritual needs of the people of Pendle and surrounding districts had been served by nearby Whalley Abbey, but its closure in 1537 left a moral vacuum.
+Until its dissolution, the spiritual needs of the people of Pendle and surrounding districts had been served by nearby Whalley Abbey, but its closure in 1537 left a vacuum in respect of organised religion.

+Many of the allegations made in the Pendle witch trials resulted from members of the Demdike and Chattox families making accusations against each other.
+The situation has been described by one historian as ″a trial in which one family destroyed the other and then turned suicidally on itself, with children betraying siblings and parents.″ There may have been bad blood between the Demdike and Chattox families because they were in competition with each other, trying to make a living from healing, begging, and extortion.
+The Demdikes are believed to have lived close to Newchurch in Pendle, and the Chattox family about 2 mi away, near the village of Fence.